-Cats in the wild would normally eat many tiny meals throughout the day as they would generally hunt small animals.
+Cats in the wild normally eat many tiny meals throughout the day as they hunt small animals.

 You can simulate this by giving it five or more much smaller portions at different points in the day.

-Poinsettias are quite a popular flower to decorate with during the Christmas season, but if you have any furry friends in the house, you should stay vigilant.
+Poinsettia is a popular flower to decorate with during Christmas, but if you have any furry friends in the house, you should stay vigilant.

 The milky-white sap of the poinsettia plant is mildly toxic to both cats and dogs.

 Although the flower isn’t deadly, it’s probably better to avoid bringing it into your house if you have pets.